Convex-Dev/design/cad/018_scheduler/README.md

 ### Ordering

 Peers MUST execute scheduled transactions before any regular user transactions in the same block.
-The is logical in the sense that they are considered to be know to the network before any user transactions.
+This is logical in the sense that they are considered to be known to the network before any user transactions.

 Peers MUST execute scheduled transactions in timestamp order.